 That is about 10 or more repeated readings of one decodable story!

 Do this daily and you are giving your students LOTS of opportunities for repeated reads!
 Read and re-read short passages.
 This is perfect for students who have short attention spans.
-Fluency passages that encourage repeated reads are perfect for fluency building and these sheets have students color in a dice after each read (up to 3 times)!
+Fluency passages that encourage repeated reads are one of my favorite activities for fluency.
+They’re perfect for fluency building and these sheets have students color in a dice after each read (up to 3 times)!
 They also practice the bonus words prior to reading.

 Please note: These passages listed below are mostly NON-FICTION for greater interest!